Back to Blog

 Frequently Asked Questions

 How early should I arrive?
-For André Rieu's Vrijthof concerts, it's highly recommended to arrive at least 1.5 to 2 hours before the show's scheduled start time.
-This allows ample time for potential traffic, finding parking, navigating to the venue, and enjoying the atmosphere without feeling rushed.
+For an event of this scale at the Vrijthof, it is highly recommended to arrive at least 2 to 3 hours before the official start time.
+This allows ample time for parking, navigating the crowds, finding your designated spot, and enjoying the pre-show atmosphere without any stress.

 ATMs and payment options?
-ATMs are readily available throughout Maastricht.
-Within the Vrijthof, payment options at temporary bars and vendors will likely include cash and major credit/debit cards.
-However, it's always wise to carry some cash for smaller purchases or in case of any technical issues with card machines.
+ATMs are readily available throughout Maastricht city centre, including near the Vrijthof.
+Most bars and food stalls within the Vrijthof will likely accept card payments, but it's always wise to have some cash on hand for smaller purchases or in case of any technical issues.
+Prices for food and drink at the venue will likely be on the higher side.

 Top Tips for André Rieu at Vrijthof Maastricht